dtolnay/cxx/README.md

 to collect feedback on the direction and invite collaborators.
 Please check the open issues.

-On the build side, I don't have much experience with the `cc` crate so I expect there may be someone who can suggest ways to make that aspect of this crate friendlier or more robust.
-Please report issues if you run into trouble building or linking any of this stuff.
+Especially please report issues if you run into trouble building or linking any of this stuff.
+I'm sure there are ways to make the build aspects friendlier or more robust.

 Finally, I know more about Rust library design than C++ library design so I would appreciate help making the C++ APIs in this project more idiomatic where